benmvp/slides/2017/chainreact/react-native-esnext.md

 - It's implicitly “inherited” from the enclosing scope, which in our case would be the class method
 - Essentially arrow functions work how you would expect it to
 - An arrow function is literally an arrow (fat arrow) between parameters and body
+- You'll see a lot of React Native docs using arrow functions
+- I left the last `this.checkMapTap.bind(this)` as-is and I'll explain why later

 /////